“Be still, sad heart! and cease repining;

 Thy fate is the common fate of all,

 ― Henry Wadsworth Longfellow

 Wouldn’t it be fun to be a kid again, don your rain boots and go splashing through the puddles?
+God made rain for a purpose and maybe part of that purpose is to give us hope for a brighter tomorrow.
+So go on and enjoy the moment – the day – the rain.
 What’s stopping you?